Module closes at 5pm on Monday 1 September |

 Deficits may then be off-set against surpluses on non-restricted and trading sources of funds by journaling expenditure using the transfer transaction code EZXX.

 Care should be taken with this process and the transaction code EZXX must be used on both sides of the journal.
+Further information and guidance on their use is available from:

 |

-Services Tax |
+Services Tax (or reverse charge) |

-The amount of VAT you would have paid on that service if you had bought it in Great Britain (GB) |
+The amount of VAT would have paid on that service if it had been bought it in Great Britain (GB) |

-Import Tax |
+Acquisition or Import Tax |

-The amount of VAT you would have paid on goods if you had purchased them in the UK |
+The amount of VAT that would have paid on goods if they were purchased in the UK |

 Sales Tax Adjustments |